 Azure Certification Exam AZ-100 Training Bundle includes courses AZ-100T01 AZ-100T02 AZ-100T03 AZ-100T04 AZ-100T05

 This course will provide you with the key knowledge required to deploy and configure Microsoft Azure Stack.

 This course offers you the opportunity to deploy Azure solutions using built-in DevOps tools such as Azure Resource Manager templates, deployments, resource groups, tags and Role-Based Access Control.

+May 2019 Update - this course DE 10979 is out of date.
+Please see DE Course 90000 (AZ-900) for the correct class.
 This course provides the underlying knowledge required by all individuals who will be evaluating Microsoft Azure, regardless of whether they are an administrator, developer, or database administrator.

 Tennessee Azure Training -> Event: 11/05/2018 Tennessee Microsoft Azure Training Course 20532 (5 days) : Developing Microsoft Azure Solutions starting on 11/05/2018 and spanning 5 days in Tennessee - In order to proceed with requesting this Dynamics Edge Microsoft Training Event, please select from one of the following options by clicking one of the following links and then filling out and submitting the request form: